epicweb-dev/epic-stack/docs/database.md

 By following this strategy, you can ensure zero downtime deploys and schema migrations.

+### Multi-Branch Development

+When working with Prisma and SQLite in a multi-branch development environment, it's essential to handle migrations carefully to avoid conflicts and ensure a smooth development process.
+If migrations are applied on a feature branch but not reflected in the Prisma schema on the branch being switched to, it can lead to issues and unexpected behavior.

+I recommend creating a dedicated SQLite database file for each branch your work on.

+1. Duplicate your baseline SQLite database file.
+In most cases this would be the one in your `dev` branch.
+2. Rename the duplicate file with an identifier that reflects the branch name (e.g., `workflow_engine_branch_data.db`).
+3. Change the `DATABASE_PATH` value inside the `.env` file to the current branch database (e.g., `DATABASE_PATH="./prisma/workflow_engine_branch_data.db"`)

 ## Seeding Production

 In this application we have Role-based Access Control implemented.
 We initialize